 The NHS criteria for weight loss surgery is to treat people with potentially life-threatening obesity when other treatments, such as lifestyle changes, haven't worked.
 The NICE guidelines for NHS weight loss surgery are:

-- to have a body mass index (BMI) of 40 or above
+- to have a body mass index (BMI) of 40 or above.
+Check your BMI here

 - to have a BMI of 35 or above and a serious health condition that could be improved if you lose weight, such as type 2 diabetes or high blood pressure

 It’s a remarkable statistic that an additional 60,000 UK adults every year have a body mass index that passes 40.
-It is estimated that 2.6 million people in the country are eligible for weight loss surgery using the NICE guidelines, a and the number is rising quickly.
+It is estimated that 2.6 million people in the country are eligible for weight loss surgery using the NICE guidelines, and the number is rising quickly.
 See more stats about the UK’s obesity problem.